dd32/td-gh-ex/readme.txt

 * by the Nilambar Sharma, http://nilambar.net/

 == ABOUT Simple Life ==
 Simple Life is a simple and minimal theme for your awesome WordPress website.
 It comes with a whole set of interesting, rich features and flexible theme customization.
 Built on HTML5, CSS3, it has a responsive design which lets the content automatically adapt to the screen's size on different devices.
-This theme is easily customizable with the Custimize feature of WordPress.
-It supports popular plugins such as WP-PageNavi, Contact Form 7 and many more.
+This theme is easily customizable with the Customizer feature of WordPress.
+It supports popular plugins such as WP-PageNavi, Contact Form 7, WooCommerce and many more.
 It is also translation ready.
 If you need support with this theme, please go to http://wordpress.org/support/theme/simple-life

 == Navigation ==
 - Two menu positions are available.
 One is 'Primary Menu'.
 This one is for header menu.